maxmind/App-GHPT/README.md

 The `--project` argument will be matched case insensitively against all PT projects accessible to you.

-You can also omit this parameter and specify the project name via the `APP_GHPT_PROJECT` environment variable.
-It will be matched in the same fashion as the command line argument.
+You can also omit this option and specify the project name via the `APP_GHPT_PROJECT` environment variable.
+It will be matched in the same fashion as the command line option.

 ## `--base branch`